mattnorby/Intro-to-Quantum-Programming/README.md

 # Intro-to-Quantum-Programming
 Slides for my introductory talk about quantum programming.

-This talk has been done twice at the Central Ohio Java User Group (COJUG) in December 2019.
+This talk has been presented:
+Twice at the Central Ohio Java User Group (COJUG), in December 2019.
-It will be done again at CodeMash in January 2020.
+At CodeMash, in January 2020.

+Update: The CodeMash slides have been renamed to remove the words "final draft" and include "Jan 2020".
+Also, there is a correction on slide 16...
+I had the "bra" and "ket" vectors switched in the final draft version.
+They are correct in the Jan 2020 version.